For the first page of this review of Disney’s All-Star Music Resort, click here.

 The table is much smaller than the equivalent at Art of Animation, which has a real dining table, and Music has only chairs for three (the third chair coming from the desk in the master bedroom).

-The Art of Animation dining table will fit six–though two will be uncomfortable, as only four of its seating spots have knee space.
+The Art of Animation dining table will almost fit six–though two will be uncomfortable, as only four of its seating spots have knee space.

 Art of Animation has a little more drawer space than Music, but this is a little deceiving, as Music has more overall storage space, with much larger closets, and many more storage shelves and cabinets in its mini kitchen than that in AofA.